atharvsharmagrandmaster-beep/Flappybird.github.io/README.md

         <h1>Privacy Policy</h1>
         <p><strong>Last updated:</strong> June 21, 2026</p>

-        <p>FlappyBird.io ("we", "our", or "us") respects your privacy.
+        <p>FlappyBird Guide ("we", "our", or "us") respects your privacy.
 This policy explains how we collect, use, and protect your personal information.</p>

         <h2>1.
 Information We Collect</h2>
         <ul>